Virginia Board of Nursing Review – July 8, 2021

 Monitoring and documentation

-The registered nurse must understand standards of monitoring and documentation to include:
+The registered nurse should understand standards of monitoring and documentation including:

 • Pre-sedation assessment – airway, NPO status, pregnancy, medical history, medication history, allergies, previous complications with sedation and history and physical;